-Sinusitis is a condition which causes inflammation or swelling in sinuses.
-Sinuses are part of human anatomy and filled with air, but when sinuses become blocked and filled with fluid, bacteria, viruses, & fungi can grow and cause an infection.
+Sinusitis is a condition that causes inflammation or swelling in sinuses.
+Sinuses are part of human anatomy and filled with air, but when sinuses become blocked and filled with fluid, bacteria, viruses, and fungi can grow and cause an infection.
 It may cause headaches or pressure in the eyes, nose, or cheek area.
 A patient may also have a cough, fever, bad breath, and nasal congestion with thick nasal secretions.
 Certain health conditions such as common cold, allergic rhinitis, nasal polyps, or a deviated septum can cause sinuses to swell resulting in infection.

 Types of sinusitis